 Indoor photography can be a bit tricky, especially since flash is a no-go with newborns.
 That’s why natural light is extremely important for lifestyle newborn photography — that’s the essential element to create stunning images.

-Most likely, you’ve never been to their house, so you can ask the parents to help you figure out the most ideal situation and spot for your session.
+Most likely, you’ve never been to their house, so you can ask the parents to help you figure out the most ideal situation and a spot for your session.
 One of the lifestyle newborn photography tips from photographer Beth Deschamp is to give the parents ‘homework’ to find the natural light in their house.

 You can also ask the parents for the room in the house which has the most natural light, and use this as an alternative.